NethServer/ns8-docs/migration.rst

 Account provider should always be migrated after all other applications.

+At the end of the migration, you can configure a Samba NS8 user domain as external account provider for NS7.
+Bear in mind that NS7 must be able to access the :ref:`IP address <active_directory-section>` where Samba is bound.
+This configuration could be useful if you have modules still running on NS7 that require access to the account provider.

 .. rubric:: Configurations excluded from migration

 The following configurations will not be migrated: